What you need to know

 Office of the Vice Chancellor (OVC) curriculum development funds

-New this fall, the OVC will be reviewing proposals to support new subjects that assist students — particularly during their first year — in exploring major opportunities, fields of study, and possible future careers.
+The OVC will be reviewing proposals to support new subjects that assist students — particularly during their first year — in exploring major opportunities, fields of study, and possible future careers.

 School of Humanities, Arts, and Social Sciences (SHASS) — Internal Research and Funding Resources